The Disingenuous and Sneaky Bamboo Pillow

 A bamboo pillow is no better at keeping you cool than a traditional pillow filled with down or similar fill.
 Memory foam’s reputation for retaining heat certainly doesn’t suggest that it’s superior.

 There have been attempts by the government to deal with the issue of deceptive marketing of bamboo products.
-Several large retailers were warned in 2009 by the FTC about the blatantly misleading bamboo claims.
+For example, several large retailers were warned in 2009 by the FTC about the blatantly misleading bamboo claims.
 It didn’t end with warnings…

 “Sears Holdings agreed to pay $475,000 and remove false advertising from its line of “100% pure bamboo” products, which were anything but.
 Sears was the first of several large companies, including Amazon.com and Macy’s, that agreed to pay fines totaling nearly $1.3 million for violating for violating the Textile Products Identification Act…” –Time Magazine